amolkharche13/Airgapped-images-pull/README.md

+### Context
+While working with a customer in an air-gapped environment, I noticed that the ./o11y-save-images.sh -i o11y-images.txt -f o11y-images.tar.gz script takes a significant amount of time to pull images and create the .tar file.
+To address this, I modified the script to pull images in parallel.

-Pulling images with 4 concurrent pulls and compressing zip with fastest compression(gzip -1) This will reduce the time needed for pulling and compressing images by 40%.
+Pulling images with 4 concurrent pulls and compressing zip with fastest compression(gzip -1).

+This will reduce the time needed for pulling and compressing images by **~40%.**
 This improvement has been tested on a Droplet.

+#### With concurrent pulling images.
  ```bash
 root@smtpstackstate:~# time ./o11y-save-images_v1.sh -i o11y-images.txt -f o11y-images.tar.gz
 xargs: warning: options --max-args and --replace/-I/-i are mutually exclusive, ignoring previous --max-args value